Particular/docs.particular.net/nservicebus/ravendb/index.md

 The RavenDB client requires a method of storing DTC transaction recovery information in the case of process faults.
 The handling of transaction recovery storage by NServiceBus.RavenDB differs by version.

-##### NServiceBus.RavenDB 3.1 and above
+##### NServiceBus.RavenDB 3.1 to 4.x

 As of 3.1.0, NServiceBus uses `LocalDirectoryTransactionRecoveryStorage` with a storage location inside `%LOCALAPPDATA%`.
 It is not necessary to modify this default value.

 ##### NServiceBus.RavenDB 3.0.x and below

-In these versions of NServiceBus, NServiceBus uses `IsolatedStorageTransactionRecoveryStorage` as its transaction recovery storage, which has been proven to be unstable in certain situations, sometimes resulting in a [TransactionAbortedException or IsolatedStorageException](https://groups.google.com/forum/#!msg/ravendb/4UHajkua5Q8/ZbsNYv6XkFoJ).
+These versions of NServiceBus use `IsolatedStorageTransactionRecoveryStorage` as its transaction recovery storage, which has been proven to be unstable in certain situations, sometimes resulting in a [TransactionAbortedException or IsolatedStorageException](https://groups.google.com/forum/#!msg/ravendb/4UHajkua5Q8/ZbsNYv6XkFoJ).

 If experiencing one of these issues and an upgrade to 3.1.0 or later is not possible, the default `TransactionRecoveryStorage` can be changed as shown in the following example.